csarven/lsd-sense/README.md

-= LSD Similarity and Correlation =
+# LSD Similarity and Correlation

-Scripts to investigate whether semantically similar datasets have a strong relationship with the same datasets which happen to be highly correlated.

-The workflow is as follows:
+This repository will investigate Semantic Similarities and Correlations of Linked Statistical Datasets (LSD).
+The long running hypothesis is to see whether the datasets that are semantically similar have a significant relationship their own correlations.

+## Documentation
+Coming soon to a theatre near you.

+## Workflow

 1. Get dataset metadata (e.g., /scripts/worldbank/get.worldbank.metadata.2013.sh)
 2. Get each dataset (e.g., /scripts/worldbank/get.worldbank.observation.2013.sh)